iconify/website/docs/icon-components/index.md

 - To avoid SSR errors, icons are rendered only after a component is mounted.
 Otherwise, it breaks hydration.
 - Icons can be rendered without `[prop]width` and `[prop]height` attributes, making it easy to style in CSS.

+You should consider using the `[npm]iconify-icon` web component instead of components mentioned above.
+Dynamic data loading does not work well with SSR.
+Web component solves those issues.

 #### Legacy components